Slothkrew/slothkrew.com/_posts/2015-02-18-desicions-on-design.md

 restrictive.
 But how many people / clients / operating systems we are actually locking out?
 Definitely Windows XP, but we don't think that we cater towards an audience that relies on Windows XP as their daily driver.
-Let's take a look at the client-support for our settings!
+Let's take a look at the client-support for our settings as well as the state of serverside-encryption out there on the Internet!

-The [documentation] for the module that provides support for hashed passwords
+One of the uglier default settings Prosody has is the default storage for passwords - in plain text on the hard disk.
+Ehrm.
+No. Plain (See what I did there?) and simple 'No.'.
+We want at least hashed passwords, and luckily that's easily doable with Prosody.
+The [documentation](http://prosody.im/doc/plain_or_hashed) for the module that provides support for hashed passwords goes into quite a bit of length in order to .. it feels like discouraging you from hashing your passwords, but I assume at the time of the writing it was a problematic topic due to the lack of client-support.

 Let's take a quick look at the state of support for SCRAM-SHA1 in popular clients: